Harry-Warner/Portfolio/README.md

 # What is this?

 This is the repository for my own personal portfolio, displaying my skills and experience.
-I have created this website using the React-based framework NextJS for rendering.
+This site uses the React-based framework NextJS for server side rendering.

+## Where is the Music Playlist code?

+Glad you asked, use the following guide:

+- Pages and api endpoints:
+  - pages
+    - publicplaylist.js
+    - song
+      - [id].js
+    - api
+      - posts.js
+      - post
+        - [id].js
+- Components:
+  - components
+    - modal.js
+- Schema:
+  - models
+    - post.js
+- Database connection:
+  - lib
+    - database.js